IN SITU | 2016-2026

 MY HEART IS SMOTHERED, THE REST WITHERS | 2009

-Work in situ and video made at De Panne (Belgium) by the artist's collective NSS (Kévin Bogaert, Béchir Boussandel, Élodie Merland, Laurent Varlet and Wenxi Xiong).
+Work in situ and video made made in De Panne (Belgium) by the NSS collective (Kévin Bogaert, Béchir Boussandel, Élodie Merland, Laurent Varlet and Wenxi Xiong).

 “The daily newspapers talk of everything except the daily.
 The papers annoy me, they teach me nothing.
 What they recount doesn’t concern me, doesn’t ask me questions and doesn’t answer the questions I ask or would like to ask.
 What’s really going on, what we’re experiencing, the rest, all the rest, where is it?
 How should we take account of, question, describe what happens every day and recurs everyday: the banal, the quotidian, the obvious, the common, the ordinary, the infra-ordinary, the background noise, the habitual?” | Georges Perec, The Infra-Ordinary (extract), 1989. “[...] these things happened to me so that I might recount them.
 Maybe the true purpose of my life is for my body, my sensations and my thoughts to become writing, in other words, something intelligible and universal, causing my existence to merge into the lives and heads of other people.” | Annie Ernaux, Happening (extract), 2000.
 “Happenings have introduced into art an element no one had put there: boredom.
 To do a thing in order to bore people is something I never imagined!
 And that's too bad, because it's a beautiful idea.” | Marcel Duchamp, Dialogues with Marcel Duchamp by Pierre Cabanne (extract), 1967.
 “I always question artists who are successful in whatever they do, I think what that means is that they're repeating themselves and not taking enough risks.
 If you experiment, you have to fail.
 By definition, experimenting means going to territory where you've never been, where failure is very possible.
 How can you know you're going to succeed?
 Having the courage to face the unknown is so important.” | Marina Abramović, Walk Through Walls (extract), 2016.